fliegerkappe/CST/readme.md

 Practical Search Commands if you're in a Linux terminal session:

-* *Get a list of failed CAT I vulnerabilities: (substitue 'CAT II,' 'CAT III', PASSED, N/A, or VERIFY)* *
+* *Get a list of failed CAT I vulnerabilities: (substitute 'CAT II,' 'CAT III', PASSED, N/A, or VERIFY)* *
 **[your-host reports]$ sudo more [filename]-brief.txt | grep 'CAT I,' | grep FAILED | cut -d',' -f1,2,3,5,8**

 * *Get a pass/fail list by script* *